 What are the 5 most affordable types of book binding?

-It's no secret that a book's binding is what defines it as a book.
-Until the binding process occurs, there is only a set of loose sheets.
-The binding secures the pages and cover together, transforming them into a conveniently-sized and logically-arranged document we recognize as a book.
+It's no secret that a book's binding defines it as a book.
+Before the binding process takes place, the pages are just a set of loose sheets.
+Binding secures the pages and the cover together, transforming them into a conveniently sized and logically arranged document that we recognize as a book.

 In the realm of printed books, various binding methods exist.
-Some, like casebound or hardcover binding, can be quite costly, often exceeding the budget many people allocate for their book projects.
+Some, such as casebound or hardcover binding, can be quite expensive and may exceed the budget many people allocate for their book projects.

-Fortunately, there are also several economical binding options available.
+Fortunately, several economical binding options are available.
 These cost-effective methods produce books that not only perform well but also have a professional appearance.

 1. Saddle Stitch Binding

-Saddle Stitching is the most economical binding style and is used primarily for books with lower page counts.
-It is a relatively simple binding method, but produces books that are well-functioning and aesthetically appealing.
+Saddle Stitching is the most economical binding style, primarily used for books with lower page counts.
+This relatively simple binding method produces well-functioning and aesthetically appealing books.

-The saddle stitch binding method uses wire staples to secure a book's cover and pages.
+The saddle stitch binding method uses wire staples to secure the book's cover and pages.
 First, the interior sheets and cover are printed and folded in half.
-These folded sheets are then nested inside one another, with a folded cover applied on the outside.
+These folded sheets are nested inside one another, with a folded cover applied on the outside.

 Once the pages and cover are tightly gathered, wire staples are driven through the fold line to secure them.
 Typically, two staples are used, but larger books may require additional staples.

-Saddle stitch binding is ideal for a variety of projects, such as comic books, coloring books, workbooks, event programs, product and instruction guides, and thinner catalogs, directories, and magazines.
-Additionally, it is commonly used for binding brochures, newsletters, bulletins, promotional mailers, and multi-page wall calendars.
+Saddle stitch binding is ideal for various projects, such as comic books, coloring books, workbooks, event programs, product guides, and thinner catalogs, directories, and magazines.
+It is also commonly used for binding brochures, newsletters, bulletins, promotional mailers, and multi-page wall calendars.

 2. Perfect Binding